Samsung/tizen-docs/docs/application/dotnet/guides/applications/uiapplication/widget-app.md

 3. Override the event callback methods of your new class:
    - The `OnCreate()` callback is triggered when the widget instance is created.

      Initialize resources for this widget instance and [draw the UI](#get_window).
-If bundle content is not `NULL`, restore the previous status.
+If bundle content is not `NULL`, restore the previous status:

      ```csharp
      public override void OnCreate(Bundle content, int w, int h)